 Sandra Neil Wallace hopes that her stories inspire readers as much as they inspire her.
-Her most recent book, Between the Lines: How Ernie Barnes Went From the Football Field to the Art Gallery, illustrated by Bryan Collier, received the Orbis Pictus Book Award, was an ALA Notable Book and a Booklist Top 10 Biography for Youth.
+Her book Between the Lines: How Ernie Barnes Went from the Football Field to the Art Gallery, illustrated by Bryan Collier, received the Orbis Pictus Book Award and was an ALA Notable Book and a Booklist Top 10 Biography for Youth.
 Her novel, Muckers, was named a Booklist Top 10 Sports Book for Youth.
 Formerly, Sandra was an ESPN reporter and was the first woman to host an NHL broadcast.
 She lives in New Hampshire with her family.
 You can visit her at SandraNeilWallace.com.

 WALLACE, Sandra Neil.
 Marjory Saves the Everglades: The Story of Marjory Stoneman Douglas. illus. by Rebecca Gibbon.
 56p.
 S. & S./Paula Wiseman Bks.
 Sept.
 2020.
 Tr $18.99.
 ISBN 9781534431546.